 Desserts chalked up on the blackboard include old favourites like lemon meringue, chocolate cheesecake, bread and butter pudding and a fresh apple and berry crumble ‘home-style’ – simple and appropriate, they go down a treat.

-The only real downside is that it’s unlicensed and, even though no wine is offered, there’s a corkage charge of €5 for BYO which seems a bit unfair.
-But, whatever about that, it’s very popular so booking ahead is essential.
+The only downside is that it’s unlicensed and, even though no wine is offered, there’s a corkage charge of €5 for BYO which seems a bit unfair.
+You can buy wine in the shop, however, and it’s very popular so booking ahead is essential for evening meals.